Loading...

 Download checklistStrengthen your complaint by referencing UNDP policies

-SECU investigates whether UNDP has failed to comply with its own policies, and whether that non-compliance has caused - or may cause - environmental or social harm.
+SECU investigates whether UNDP has failed to comply with its environmental and social commitments, and whether that non-compliance has caused — or may cause — environmental or social harm.

-Including references to these policies is optional but can strengthen your complaint by identifying how UNDP’s failure to follow its own rules may have contributed to the harm you are experiencing or fear.
+Including references to these policies is optional but can strengthen your complaint by identifying how UNDP’s failure to follow its commitments has contributed to the harm you are experiencing or fear.

 UNDP Policies